johnblakey/rivers-simple-frontend/README.md

 ## Cloud Run

-Use Cloud Run custom domains to take domain in Squarespace and host the new Cloud Run instance with a new subdomain
+Use Cloud Run > Custom domains - to take domain in Squarespace and host the new Cloud Run instance with a new subdomain

+### Deployed Cloud Run Debugging

+Add debugging statements into configs and Dockerfile then see results in logs and the browser

 ### Custom Domains